 A survey of 1,000 adults conducted for the National Eating Disorders Association found that 70 percent believe encouraging the media and advertisers to use more average sized people in their advertising campaigns would reduce or prevent eating disorders.

 But scientific knowledge, abundance and choice can be overridden by psychological and emotional imprints that cast a shadow over the natural impulse to eat what the body needs to survive and be healthy.
+This is true for Taylor Swift, who explains, “I thought that I was supposed to feel like I was going to pass out at the end of a show, or in the middle of it…now I realize, no, if you eat food, have energy, get stronger, you can do all these shows and not feel (enervated).”

-The Troubling Statistics on Eating Disorders
+The Troubling Statistics About Eating Disorders

 In the United States, 20 million women and 10 million men suffer from a diagnosable eating disorder at some time in their life, including anorexia nervosa, bulimia nervosa, binge eating disorder, or other specified feeding or eating disorders.
+While Taylor Swift’s eating disorder really gained steam in her mid-20s, the youngest and most vulnerable of the population shouldn’t be overlooked.

 Dissatisfaction with their own bodies or weight is increasingly common among young children and teenagers.
 Here are some more troubling statistics from the survey done for the National Eating Disorders Association: